KatOfCats/sdg_examples/triploid_analysis/triploid_analysis.md

 98
 ```

-We can compare the k-mer spectra of each side of the bubbles to see which haplotypes are diverging.
+We can compare the k-mer spectra of each side of the bubbles to confirm haplotype divergence.

 ```python
 print (bubbles[0])